Geometry Dash

-Geometry Dash (Note: Often abbreviated by the playerbase as GD alongside the less frequently used variant GMD) is a 2013 rhythm platform video game developed by Robert Topala and published by his company RobTop Games.
-It was released for iOS and Android on 13 August 2013, Windows Phone on 12 June 2014, and on Steam on 22 December 2014.
+Geometry Dash (Note: Abbreviated as GD or GMD) is a 2013 rhythm video game developed by Swedish game developer Robert Topala and published by his company RobTop Games.
+It was released for iOS and Android in August 2013, Windows Phone in June 2014, and Steam in December 2014.
 The player controls an icon and must navigate through levels while avoiding obstacles.
-The game includes 26 full-length levels created by the developer: 22 are auto-scrolling, and 4 are traditional platformer levels.
-The game includes a level editor, enabling players to design custom levels, share them online, and play levels created by other users.
-Players can collect in-game currencies from official and user-generated levels or chests to unlock customization options for their icon.
+Geometry Dash includes 26 developer-made levels: 22 are auto-scrolling, and 4 are platformer levels.
+It also includes a level editor, enabling players to design custom levels, share them online, and play levels created by other users.

-Topala released his first game, Bounce Ball Thingy, on Newgrounds in June 2010.
-As he continued to develop games, he quit his civil engineering course to pursue his career as a game developer, releasing a handful of games prior to Geometry Dash.
-He began development of the game in early 2013, being inspired by other titles such as The Impossible Game and Super Meat Boy.
-He published Geometry Dash in August 2013 and it quickly gained popularity.
-Since its release, the game has seen numerous updates that have added new gameplay and design elements, levels, icons, and features.
+Topala released his first game, Bounce Ball Thingy, on Newgrounds in 2010.
+As he continued to develop games, he quit his civil engineering course to pursue his new career, releasing a handful of games prior to Geometry Dash such as Boomlings.
+He began development in early 2013, being inspired by other titles such as The Impossible Game and Super Meat Boy.
+He published Geometry Dash in August, and it quickly gained popularity.
+Since its release, Geometry Dash has seen numerous updates that have added gameplay elements, levels, game modes, and other features.

-The game has received mostly positive reviews from critics, highlighting the large variety of music, colorful visuals, and extremely difficult but rewarding gameplay.
-The level creation feature has also been the subject of high praise, and has spawned a large and growing community that has created many millions of online levels, including challenges, art projects, and even recreations of other video games.

-A free version of the main game, Geometry Dash Lite, was released a month after the original that removes certain features such as levels and icons, the level editor, and many other online ones.
-Three spin-off games accompany the main series: Geometry Dash Meltdown, Geometry Dash World and Geometry Dash SubZero, featuring their own levels and music.
+Geometry Dash has received mostly positive reviews from critics, highlighting the music and visuals, although the difficulty of the gameplay drew some criticism.
+The level creation feature and the user-made levels it has spawned have also been the subject of praise and has allowed Geometry Dash to gain a large and growing community.
+Along with a free version of the main game, Geometry Dash Lite, three spin-off games accompany the main game: Geometry Dash Meltdown, Geometry Dash World and Geometry Dash SubZero, which feature their own levels.